By the end of this section, you will be able to:

 If we compare animals living on land with those in water, you can see how drag has influenced evolution.
 Fish, dolphins, and even massive whales are streamlined in shape to reduce drag forces.
 Birds are streamlined and migratory species that fly large distances often have particular features such as long necks.
 Flocks of birds fly in the shape of a spearhead as the flock forms a streamlined pattern (Figure 6.32).
 In humans, one important example of streamlining is the shape of sperm, which need to be efficient in their use of energy.

 In lecture demonstrations, we do measurements of the drag force on different objects.
 The objects are placed in a uniform airstream created by a fan.
-Calculate the Reynolds number and the drag coefficient.
+Calculate the drag coefficient.

 The Calculus of Velocity-Dependent Frictional Forces